 In developing nations, pneumonia is the primary cause of death for children under the age of five22.
 From 1993 to 2004, pneumonia continued to be the primary cause of mortality in Bangladesh, accounting for a considerable percentage of deaths among children below the age of five23.
 Pneumonia is one of the main causes of mortality for children under five in countries with low to middle incomes, accounting for 52.3% of deaths28,29.
 In 2015, India had the highest rate of mortality under five worldwide in 2015, with about 60% of those deaths occurring in the newborn period7.
 In India as a whole and in its major states, the estimated under-5 and neonatal mortality rates declined more quickly since 2000, although they were similar between 2010 and 2015 when compared to estimates from the National Family Health Survey 427.
 Nevertheless, Bangladesh has shown significant progress in this regard, achieving remarkable success in reducing child mortality.
 In terms of achieving Millennium Development Goals (MDGs) 4 and 5, Bangladesh has achieved outstanding achievements.9.
 The 2010s appeared to be a stalling point for Bangladesh's apparent two-decade significant drop in child mortality that began in the 1990s30,31.
 Infant mortality rates decreased by around 6% and child mortality rates by nearly 27% during the BDHS 1996/97 and BDHS 1993/94 surveys, according to a comparison of these two surveys' data11.

 Rotavirus infections are also a major cause of mortality in children under 5, particularly in countries with a high burden of diarrheal diseases16.
 Diarrheal diseases, including those caused by rotavirus, are a significant cause of mortality in emerging nations for children under five 18,17,16,19.
-Identifying host biomarkers and proteome correlates can aid in the development of targeted interventions and treatments for infectious diseases, including pneumonia and respiratory syncytial virus infections20,21.The problem of child mortality in the under-five age group is one that is being addressed in nations like Bangladesh and India..
+Identifying host biomarkers and proteome correlates can aid in the development of targeted interventions and treatments for infectious diseases, including pneumonia and respiratory syncytial virus infections20,21.The problem of child mortality in the under-five age group is one that is being addressed in nations like Bangladesh and India.
 In 2015, India recorded the highest count of under-5 fatalities worldwide7.
 In India, there were reportedly 25.121 million births in 2015, however 1·201 million of children died before turning five.7.

 Previous research1,2,5,6,10,15,16 has shed light on some of the causes of death among children under 5 in developing countries, but there are limitations to consider.
 Moreover, numerous studies1,2,5,6,10,15,16 on the causes of under-five deaths have been undertaken globally over the past few years.
 Additionally, some initiatives have been introduced to enhance the circumstances globally2.
 To stop avoidable infant and child deaths, the new Sustainable Development Goals (SDGs) require all nations to work toward reducing neonatal deaths to a minimum of 12 per thousand live births and under-5 mortality to a minimum of 25 per thousand live births by 2030.6.
 42 percent of mortality among children under five worldwide between 2000 and 2003 occurred in the WHO's Africa area, and another 29 percent did so in southeast Asia5.
 This indicates that Southeast Asia as well as Africa are the most affected regions.
 Sub-Saharan Africa and southern Asia continued to be the MDG regions with the highest rates of under-5 mortality in 2015 (2,947 million and 1,891 million, respectively)1,10.
 One of the things causing deaths among children under five in sub-Saharan Africa is the rural-urban difference15.